Weight Loss, Blood Sugar Control

 Is Soy Bad For You?
 Can I Eat Too Much?

 “It’s possible.
 As with much of life, moderation is a good idea,” says Ms. Gomer.

 Enjoy soybeans and soy-rich foods like tofu.

 But steer clear of richly concentrated soy products and supplements, like soy protein isolate.
 They’re far from moderate in their amounts of soy protein.
-“Products like these are so concentrated that they’re almost pharmaceutical,” warns Dr. Kenney.
+“Products like these are so concentrated that they’re almost pharmaceutical,” warns Gomer.
 “I’d much rather see people eating real food.
 With food, you’ll get plenty of isoflavones and other nutrients – but not too much.”

 Are You Getting Enough Soy?